 The SGT Protégé Program identifies emerging artists & affords them the opportunity to work alongside a professional, ensemble-based theatre

-Now in its 7th year, the Protégé Program at SGT is designed for a diverse group of theater artists who are interested in learning more about ensemble-based theatre through hands-on experience, and are committed to a season long program of study (October through May).
+Now in its 7th year, the Protégé Program at SGT is designed for a diverse group of theater artists who are interested in learning more about ensemble-based theatre through hands-on experience, and are committed to a season long program of study.
 In addition to training performers, SGT is also encouraging emerging designers to apply.

 To insure that there is no barrier to participation, the program remains free of charge.